BradHuang1999/cs246e-notes/Notes/problem_25.md

 ```

 - Overload the constructor with an unused "dummy" arg
-- Have the copy consturctor delegate to the overloaded constructor
+- Have the copy constructor delegate to the overloaded constructor
 - Copy constructor is in line, so no function call overhead
 - This works